REQUIREMENT TO PLAY - PARENT RESPECT IN SPORT

 The Ontario Minor Hockey Association (OMHA) requires one parent to take the "Respect" education online course.
 The program is a proactive, educational program that empowers parents with the tools to ensure the game is enjoyable and respectful for themselves, their children and all stakeholders in the game.
 At least 1 parent or guardian of each player registered in minor hockey in the OMHA must complete the online "Respect In Sport Program" prior to registration.
 Fee for the course is $12.00.
 Completion of the Respect In Sport Activity Leader does not satisfy this requirement

 You only are required to take the course once - it does not expire.

 If you are registering a child for the first time but have taken the course prior for another child, you do not take the course again.
 Log into the Respect In Sport website and add the new player to your existing account by way of the child management tab prior to registering them for the first time.

-More information is available on the OMHA's website
+More information regarding the Parent Respect in Sport program is available on the OMHA's website

 I have completed the Respect in Sport Activity Leader Program.
 Is this sufficient for satisfying the parent program as well?